Conforming Aviation SMS around Struggles

 Inability to demonstrate SMS implementation and conformance to standards

 Referring the program to third-party auditors for standards, or doing internal audits with auditing templates and resources will help a program identify where and why it can’t demonstrate conformance.

 Often, the inability to qualify the maturity of an SMS is a symptom of poorly considered, poorly clarified, or unrealistic performance benchmarks standards.
 Being able to say with absolute assurance that “THIS is where the SMS implementation is at” requires very specific, incremental benchmarks to measure performance against.

 Having resources for specific data analysis and data mining is required to establish where the SMS implementation is and what the next steps are.
 An SMS database is useful to track and monitor SMS implementations.

 This is a struggle we often encounter: safety managers think that they are in phase 3 of implementation when in reality they are somewhere in between phase 2 and phase 3.
 Being overconfident about the phase of implementation is the same as being out of tune with what the SMS needs.

 Fortunately, when in doubt, there are many resources to help with all manner of problems:

 - Aviation Safety Management System software;

 - Auditing tools and organizations.

-To accurately assess the implementation needs of a safety program, it requires taking a hard look at your program and being totally honest about its performance – for better and worse.
+To accurately assess the implementation needs of an SMS, it requires taking an objective look at your SMS implementation and being totally honest about its performance – for better and worse.